BetterTherapy/BetterTherapy-Subnet/README.md

 ### Start Validator Locally

-To start a validator (after setting up wallets and registering on your subnet):
+To start a validator (after setting up wallets, registering on your subnet, and configuring the `DATASET_DB_URL`):

 The validator will automatically create and manage runs, groups, and dashboards in wandb.
 See `BetterTherapy/utils/wandb.py` for advanced usage.